 Check into a run step

 On a Todo run step, click Start / Check In to move it to In Progress and begin capturing your labor time.
+Starting the run step also moves the WIP assembly, and any inventory installed on it, to the run step’s location.
 While it’s in progress, Check In and Check Out let you start and stop your own session.
 Completing, holding, failing, or redlining it checks you out.
 For how check-in and check-out sessions are recorded and edited, see Time tracking.
+This location move is on by default.
+To keep inventory where it is when a step starts, turn on Disable auto location update on run start.
+See Disable auto location update.Fill in fields

 - Text: free-form notes or values that don’t have a structured type.